-- As disclosed in (Note 8), to the consolidated financial statements, the Group has inventories with a carrying amount of KD 45,399,841 as at 31 December 2022.
-We were not able to observe the counting of the physical inventories carried at KD 23,210,401 in the accompanying consolidated financial statements as at 31 December 2022, or to satisfy ourselves concerning those inventories by alternative means. - As disclosed in (Note 10 and Note 11), to the consolidated financial statements, the Group has contract receivables, and retentions included in the trade receivables and other debit balances.
-We were unable to obtain sufficient appropriate information and audit evidence to satisfy ourselves regarding the sufficiency of the provisions required for these accounts as at 31 December 2022. - The accompanying consolidated financial statements include banks borrowings amounted to KD 39,107,182 as at 31 December 2022.
-We were unable to obtain sufficient appropriate audit evidence about the accuracy and completeness of these borrowings' balances, and the existence of any contingencies, or pledges or any other related matters against these banks' accounts, as a result of not obtaining the related banks' confirmations as at 31 December 2022.
-Subsequent to the consolidated financial statements date, the Group had settled an amount of KD 2,696,155 due to a local bank.
+- As disclosed in (Note 8) to the consolidated financial statements, the Group has inventories with a carrying amount of KD 44,153,036 as at 31 December 2023 (31 December 2022: KD 45,399,841).
+We were not able to observe the counting of the physical inventories carried at KD 22,594,301 in the accompanying consolidated financial statements as at 31 December 2023 (31 December 2022: KD 23,210,401), or to satisfy ourselves concerning those inventories by alternative means. - As disclosed in (Note 10 and Note 11), to the consolidated financial statements, the Group has contract receivables, and retentions included in the trade receivables and other debit balances.
+We were unable to obtain sufficient appropriate information and audit evidence to satisfy ourselves regarding the sufficiency of the provisions required for these accounts as at 31 December 2023. - The accompanying consolidated financial statements include banks borrowings amounted to KD 46,627,040 as at 31 December 2023 (31 December 2022: KD 39,107,182).
+We were unable to obtain sufficient appropriate audit evidence about the accuracy and completeness of these borrowings' balances, and the existence of any contingencies, or pledges or any other related matters against these banks' accounts, as a result of not obtaining the related banks' confirmations as at 31 December 2023.